the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-3/index.md

 Next, we iterate over the URL and JavaScript query pairs we defined earlier.
 For each pair, we check if the URL of the active tab matches the URL pattern.
 If it does, we execute the JavaScript query in the tab.
 The syntax is a bit wonky, but you have been forewarned!
-We have here Applescript automating the browser and executing a Javascript query in the context of the active tab.
+We have here AppleScript automating the browser and executing a Javascript query in the context of the active tab.

 ```applescript